Graduate School Application Timeline

 Three months prior to applying

-- Contact targeted programs requesting application materials, course catalogue, and financial aid information
+- Contact targeted programs requesting application materials, course catalog, and financial aid information

 - Prioritize choice of programs